toddgeist/dull-conf/README.md

 node.js 4x and up.
 Not sure about browsers

 ## Philosophy
-Just use plain javascript files for configuration.
-This allows for comments and computed configurations.
-You can break up the configuration into as many files as you like.
-They can be where ever you like.
+After looking around at the truly awesome nconf, convict, node-config I decided I wanted to try something simpler.

+Here are the goals

+* Plain JavaScript Objects, both in and out.
-Keep configs for different environments in the same file.
-I find this is easier than swiching back and forth between production.config.js and development.config.js
+* Keep different environment setting in the same file

-Keep the loading approach simple.
-No globbing for files.
-Just load require()'d config modules.

-Throw errors when requested configs are missing or undefined.
-This helps protect from typos, and from computed settings that might return undefined.
+* Load secret things from the environment i.e. `process.env.PASSWORD`
+* No magic searching for config files or file glob loading.
+Just load files with require()
+* Protect from typos and name changes by throwing when accessing an unknown config

+This lets you compute your configs or load them from the network as JSON.
+You use process.env or command line args to set specific configs.
+You can put your config all in one file or in many files or in the startup file.
+Its up to you.
+You can even use validator or joi to validate your config since what you get out are plan JS objects.

-But mostly it's just javascript, and not even that much.
-90 lines of code with docs :-)  Not including dependancies.
+That's really it.
+Its not even that much code 90 loc with docs :-)  Not including dependancies.

 ### Installation